 - Sangria can stay in refrigerator for up to 48 hours.

-It’s important to use a sharp knife to chiffonade the basil to prevent bruising.
+Use a sharp knife while chiffonading basil to prevent bruising.